-Biden says time to pass torch to ‘younger voices’, backs Kamala Harris
+Biden says it’s time to pass torch to younger voices, backs Kamala Harris

 Praise for Harris

-Biden took a moment to thank Harris, who he has endorsed to be the Democratic candidate.
+Biden took a moment to thank Harris, who he has endorsed to be the Democratic presidential candidate.

 “I’ve made my choice,” he said.
 “She’s experienced.
 She’s tough.
 She’s capable,” he said of Harris.
 “She’s been an incredible partner to me and a leader for our country.”